peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 ## How many predictors did the most optimal model have?

-Despite the result, selecting the lowest number of predictors is not always the wisest, as they might've not had the chance to show their worth (common with low sample sizes).
+Despite the result, selecting the lowest number of predictors is not always optimal, as they might've not had the chance to show their worth (common with low sample sizes).

 ```r